wp-plugins/clicky-analytics/readme.txt

 This plugin automatically inserts <a href="http://clicky.com/66508224" target="_blank">Clicky Web Analytics</a> tracking code in each page of your website.

-Authorized users can also view Clicky statistics like visitors and yop searches, on frontend, at the end of each article.
+Authorized users can also view Clicky statistics like visitors and top searches, on frontend, at the end of each article.

 Clicky Admin Dashboard features:

-- you can access your website's basic statistics in a widget on your Admin Dashboard
+- you can access your website's basic statistics in a widget on your Administration Dashboard
 - cache feature, this improves loading speeds
 - access level settings
 - option to display top 30 pages, referrers and searches (sortable by columns)